naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 ---
 Since the start of the pandemic, our social patterns have shifted almost overnight.
 Video calls have become the norm for both social and work engagements.
 Adapting to a long-term remote work lifestyle is challenging, to say the least.

 However, the process of experimentation has allowed me to discover practices that have increased my work productivity significantly.
 After reflecting on these new strategies, I realized many of these ideas have already been introduced to the programming community for decades -- but for a variety of reasons, they've been written off as irrelevant or impractical.
-But now, the confluence of factors that have led to this massive societal shift have allowed these software development approaches to really shine in ways that are unintuitive at first glance.
+But now, the confluence of factors that have led to this massive societal shift have allowed software development approaches like XP and mob programming to really shine in ways that are unintuitive at first glance.

 ## First off, what is XP (Extreme Programming) and where did it come from?